 The SAT and ACT are used to view a student’s aptitude and college readiness compared to other high school students across the country.
 These tests can help admissions officers determine the difference between high school students beyond their transcripts.
-Admissions officers are able to see that the true comparison between students from different backgrounds is an aptitude test, administered to students in the form of the ACT/SAT.
+Admissions officers are able to see that the true comparison between students from different backgrounds is an aptitude test, administered to students in the form of the ACT or SAT.

 Before the pandemic, there was already an interest in shifting away from the traditional requirement for standardized testing to test-optional.
 After the pandemic, any students seeking to take these tests were no longer required to do so, as they were unable to go to a testing center to take the tests.
 This shift created a harsh push away from consideration of test scores.

-“Harvard, Yale, Caltech, and Georgetown, for example, all require test scores again as of 2025, and many more schools are expected to follow suit in 2026¨ said Rey Barcelo.
+“Harvard, Yale, Caltech, and Georgetown, for example, all require test scores again as of 2025, and many more schools are expected to follow suit in 2026,” said Rey Barceló.

 Even though the test scores may not help students get into college, a high score could award students a scholarship and some schools, like the Cal States, may use scores to place students into the appropriate class.